eronscode/wildlife-app/README.md

 ## Features

-1. Search: This app offers a user-friendly interface allowing users to explore information about various animals.
+1. **Search**: This app offers a user-friendly interface allowing users to explore information about various animals.
 The search functionality is accessible on the home page of the app, illustrated in the accompanying screenshot.
 Users input their desired search term into the provided text field, and upon clicking the search button, a request is triggered to the 'api-ninjas' API.
 Subsequently, the retrieved results are showcased on the screen, corresponding to the search query.
 Additionally, the application adeptly handles scenarios where no results are found, ensuring a seamless user experience.

 ![Home Page Screen - Initial](src/assets/docs/screen-1.png)